Deduction for business expenses

 - Balance: DKK 75,000

-Once your balance is less than the limit for minor assets of DKK 14,400, you can deduct the balance related to the business purposes in your financial statements.
+Once your balance is less than the limit for minor assets of DKK 16,900 in 2026 (DKK 16,200 in 2025), you can deduct the balance related to the business purposes in your annual accounts.
 If, for example, the balance is DKK 14,000 in the beginning of the year, you will be able to deduct the remaining part for business purposes (60%) DKK 8,400 directly in your financial statements.

 Read about the rules for depreciation in our Danish-language legal guide